Article I: Membership and Officers of the Board

-1. Membership.
-The governance of Washington State University (University) shall be vested in a Board of Regents (Board) consisting of ten members (Regents), one of who shall be a student, and one (1) of whom shall be a member of the faculty.
+- Membership.
+The governance of Washington State University (University) shall be vested in a Board of Regents (Board) consisting of eleven (11) members (Regents), one (1) of whom shall be a student, and one (1) of whom shall be a member of the faculty.

-3. Election and Appointment Process.
-At its regular meeting held after the first Wednesday in April of each year, the Board shall elect by majority vote, as defined in Article II, Section 6, a Chair and Vice Chair.
+- Election and Appointment Process.
+At its regular meeting held after the first Wednesday in April of each year, the Board shall hold elections to fill the offices of Chair and Vice Chair.
 The Board shall elect a Vice Chair, as nominated by the Executive Committee, based upon the advice of the Board and in consultation with the President of the University.
-The Chair and Vice Chair shall then automatically succeed as Chair of the Board after one (1) year, commencing on July 1.
+The Vice Chair shall then automatically succeed as Chair of the Board after one (1) year, commencing on July 1.
 The Board may elect to extend the term of the Chair or Vice Chair by a maximum of one (1) additional year with no further extensions.
 The student Regent and the faculty Regent are not eligible to hold the position of Chair or Vice Chair but are eligible to vote in elections under this paragraph.

 The President of the University shall serve as Secretary of the Board as prescribed by RCW 28B.30.135.
 Secretary of the Board, where used in these Bylaws hereinafter, shall refer to the President of the University.

-The Treasurer of the Board shall be the Vice President for Business and Finance of the University, unless the Board in its discretion appoints another individual to this office.
+The Treasurer of the Board shall be the Vice President for Finance and Administration of the University, unless the Board in its discretion appoints another individual to this office.

-4. Chair.
-The Chair of the Board shall preside at all meetings of the Board and shall sign all written instruments on behalf of the Board that are necessary to implement programs and policies which have been approved by the Board.
+- Chair.
+The Chair of the Board shall preside at all meetings of the Board and shall sign all written instruments on behalf of the Board that are necessary to implement programs and policies that have been approved by the Board.
 The Chair of the Board shall have the authority and responsibility to perform the duties customarily attached to the office and shall have such other authority and duties as prescribed by these Bylaws, Board of Regents Policies (Board Policies), and the Board.

-5. Vice Chair.
-The Vice Chair of the Board shall have the authority perform the duties of the Chair of the Board in the event of the Chair’s absence or incapacity.
-The Vice Chair may have such other authority and duties as prescribed by these Bylaws and the Board.
+- Vice Chair.
+The Vice Chair of the Board shall have the authority to perform the duties of the Chair of the Board in the event of the Chair’s absence or incapacity.
+The Vice Chair may have such other authority and duties as prescribed by these Bylaws, Board Policies, and the Board.

 Article II: Meetings of the Board

-1. Regular Meetings.
+- Regular Meetings.
 Regular meetings of the Board shall be held pursuant to a schedule adopted yearly by resolution of the Board.
 There shall be no fewer than six (6) meetings scheduled on a yearly basis.
 Regular meetings include Board of Regents retreats scheduled in accordance with the regular meeting process.
 The Secretary of the Board, with the concurrence of the Chair of the Board, may cancel or change the date of any regular meeting.
 All such regular meetings will be conducted in conformance with the laws of the state of Washington governing such meetings.

-3. Committee Meetings.
-Board committees, as provided for in these Bylaws, may be held before regular or special meetings, or at such time and such place as the Committee Chair may direct from time to time.
+- Committee Meetings.
+Meetings of Board committees, as provided for in these Bylaws and in Board Policies, may be held before regular or special meetings, or at such time and such place as the Committee Chairperson may direct from time to time.
 All committee meetings shall be held in conformance with the laws of the state of Washington governing such meetings.

 The Board may add items to the agenda of a regular meeting, and take final action upon such additions, at any time prior to the conclusion of the meeting.